 Pop the mixture into the ready-lined tin and into the pre-heated oven, middle shelf.
 Bake for 45 minutes.

-And you’re done.
-So easy to make this one and it turned out beautifully.
+This banana and walnut loaf is so easy to make and it turned out beautifully.

 If you give it a go, do let me know!